Assyro AI

 7. Regulatory submission preparation (requires validation data)

-8. Regulatory review and approval (fixed timelines)
+8. Regulatory review and approval where required

 Non-critical path activities that can parallel: